vonMule/bleeding-edge-ranciliopid/README.md

 - Instructions can be found at https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Instructions-on-how-to-create-new-icon-collections

 ## Changelog
-- 2.6.0 beta 1:
+- 2.6.0 beta 2:
   - !!ATTENTION: THIS VERSION IS NOT YET TESTED!!
   - !!ATTENTION: THIS VERSION IS NOT YET TESTED!!
+  - !!ATTENTION: THIS VERSION IS NOT YET TESTED!!
+  - Bugfix: DEBUG_FORCE_GPIO_CHECK working.
+  - Bugfix: Reduce number of generated logs.
+  - Changed EMERGENCY_TEMP default from 125 to 128.
+  - Changed SETPOINT_STEAM default from 116 to 114.
+- 2.6.0 beta 1:
   - !!ATTENTION: THIS VERSION IS NOT YET TESTED!!
   - Merged PR by finnito which changed/extended: (MANY THANKS FINNITO)
     - Added support for ECM espresso maschine including logo.